 The Faculty Development Steering Committee (FDSC) was established in 2002 after the Faculty Development Task Force, commissioned by the Faculty Executive Committee, developed and presented a need for a formal and ongoing faculty development program in the UNC-Chapel Hill School of Nursing.
 The Task Force met seven times and identified resources both in and outside of the School and the University.

 A needs assessment of the faculty in the School of Nursing was conducted.
 The findings of the needs assessment and the work of the task force were discussed at a Faculty meeting in April 2002, during which seven recommendations were made.
-These included establishing a formal faculty development program, establishing a faculty steering committee, designating administrative responsibility for faculty development, setting up a formal evaluation plan for faculty development, documenting the program, establishing a mentoring program within the school, and charging the administration with a staff development plan.
-The FDSC meets monthly to discuss the ongoing program and also provides the school and its constituents with a bi-monthly faculty development program.
-The committee membership represents various faculty tracks and ranks and has representation from Information and Instructional Technologies (IIT) and the Center for Teaching and Learning (CTL).
+These included establishing a formal faculty development program, establishing a faculty development steering committee, designating administrative responsibility for faculty development, setting up a formal evaluation plan for faculty development, documenting the program, establishing a mentoring program within the school, and charging the administration with a staff development plan.

 Health Sciences Librarian and Liaison to Nursing

 Instructional Consultant, Center for Faculty Excellence